MicrosoftDocs/appcenter-docs/docs/sdk/push/includes/introduction-apple.md

 5. Add the SDK framework to the project in Xcode:
    * Make sure the Project Navigator is visible (⌘+1).
    * Now drag and drop **AppCenter.framework** and **AppCenterPush.framework** from the Finder (the ones inside the **Vendor** folder) into Xcode's Project Navigator.
-Note that **AppCenter.framework** is required to start the SDK, make sure it is added to your project, otherwise the other module will not work and your project will not compile successfully.
+Note that **AppCenter.framework** is required to start the SDK, make sure it is added to your project, otherwise the other module won't work and your project won't compile successfully.
    * A dialog will appear, make sure your app target is checked.
 Then click **Finish**.

 ### 2. Start App Center Push